IOC says London ready to welcome the world

 Some two dozen activists gathered in the square outside the building where the news conference was hosted in protest against Dow Chemical's sponsorship of the Games.

-Campaigners say 25,000 people died in the years following a gas leak at a pesticides factory in Bhopal in 1984.
+Campaigners say 25,000 people died in the years following a gas leak at a pesticides factory in the Indian city of Bhopal in 1984.
 Dow bought the plant's owners Union Carbide and the campaigners have demanded they boost a compensation package for those affected by the disaster.

 Responding to a question asking if he would meet with campaigners, LOCOG chairman Seb Coe said: "The answer is yes, actually there have been ongoing exchanges for some time."